B2C Service – Knowledge Foundation

 This can be particularly effective for questions containing seasonality – “What hours are you open during Christmas and New Year?”.

-In addition, with the customisable workspace it is easy to ensure that every answer loaded onto the system has a date which it will be taken off the Customer Portal and flagged for review, resulting that your knowledgebase always has the most up-to-date and correct information
+In addition, with the customisable workspace it is easy to ensure that every answer loaded onto the system has a date which it will be taken off the Customer Portal and flagged for review, meaning that your knowledgebase always has the most up-to-date and correct information

 “Say that again?”